xrd/ChitStat/README.md

 ChitStat is an attempt at building a collaborative R language environment.
-Another way to say it, ChitStat is an R language REPL.
+Another way to say it, ChitStat is a visual R language REPL.
 Or, ChitStat is a fun way to review R transcripts for learning and sharing.

 How you use it: